melodicht/skyline-engine/README.md

 # Components Overview

+- Renderer implementations
+  - Only one of which can be used.

 - Sub components that are used by both components:
   - meta_definitions.h
     - It's meta because we are inserting our own features into the programming language, almost as if we are programming in a variation of C++.